Angel (Pharrell Williams song)

-"Angel" is the second European single from Pharrell Williams's debut album, In My Mind (2006).
+"Angel" is the second single from Pharrell Williams' debut album In My Mind (2006).

 The song debuted on November 29, 2005 in the United Kingdom and was backed heavily by BBC Radio 1, where at one point it was their most played record.
-It was also made Record of the Week by BBC Radio's DJ Scott Mills.
+It was also made Record of the Week by DJ Scott Mills.

-The single was originally due for release on December 5, 2005, but because the album In My Mind was pushed back, the single was released on January 21, 2006.
 The single was not released in the United States or Australia due to the underperformance of "Can I Have It Like That" in both countries.

 Music video

-There are two versions of the "Angel" video.
-The first, which was never released to television, combined both animation and live action shots.
-The second video, directed by Hype Williams, was the version released to television in the UK and is the more widely known version.
+There are two versions of the "Angel" music video.
+The first video, which was never released to television, combined both animation and live action shots.
+The second video, directed by Hype Williams, was the version released to television in the United Kingdom and is the more widely known version.